plerup/espsoftwareserial/README.md

 one byte.
 For low baud rates with heavy load this can be a problem as the ESP WiFi may not get called often enough and this can cause a crash or watchdog reset.
 Try to include calls to yield() when possible.

+It is not possible to use the standard Arduino attachInterrupt when using this library.